-Fortunately, all West Virginia acute care and critical access hospitals have access to high speed communications (broadband), according to the National Telecommunications and Information Administration.19 The availability of broadband for hospitals and other primary care facilities are depicted in Figure 3.
+Fortunately, all West Virginia acute care and critical access hospitals have access to high speed communications (broadband), according to the National Telecommunications and Information Administration, 19 which is shown in Figure 4 below.
+Federally Qualified Health Centers in the southern and eastern part of the state that may not have had coverage in the past now show coverage by at least one service provider.
+All other parts of the state show broadband provider availability and access for health facilities statewide.